asher27/asher27/README.md

 - 👯 I’m looking to collaborate on **New interesting features..**

-- 👨‍💻 All of my projects are available here **try to upload it here if possible**
+- 👨‍💻 All of my projects are available here, **try to upload it here if possible**

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=asher27&show_icons=true&theme=radical)